-- Assist local governments in the development and/or improvement of local bicycle and pedestrian network facilities, provide assistance of local planning efforts, and provide guidance from the FHWA & AASHTO. - Participate in the KYTC Strategic Highway Safety Plan update and implementation.
-Pedestrian and bicycle safety are now stand alone sections. - Participate in FHWA Pedestrian Fatality Focus Study for Louisville and Kentucky. - Revise and update the USBR bike tours system.
+- Assist local governments in the development and/or improvement of local bike/ped network facilities, provide assistance to local planning efforts, and provide guidance from KYTC, FHWA, & AASHTO. - Participate in the KYTC Strategic Highway Safety Plan update and implementation.
+Pedestrian and Bicycle Safety are now stand-alone sections. - Participate in FHWA Pedestrian Fatality Focus Study for Louisville and Kentucky. - Assist with revision and updating of the USBR bike tours system.
 Provide changes to the USBR system by submittal to AASHTO for approval. - Review, revise, and update the Pedestrian and Bicycle Travel Policy, as needed.